Not Shy

 Not Shy is the third extended play by South Korean girl group Itzy.
 It was released on August 17, 2020, by JYP Entertainment.
 It is available in three versions and contains six tracks, including the lead single of the same name.
 The EP marks a growth in music production and collaboration as they tap known hitmakers such as SM Entertainment songwriter Kenzie and producers LDN Noise.
 Musically, Not Shy is a K-pop record that contains influences of pop rock and hip hop.

 The album received positive reviews from critics, who commended Itzy's departure from themes of independence and self-love to the theme of love.
 Upon its release, Not Shy debuted at the top spot of the Gaon Albums Chart and went on to sell almost 206,280 copies on its first month of release in South Korea.
 The album also charted in Japan, Poland and the United States, peaking at number 8 on the Billboard World Albums chart.

-On December 25, 2020, Itzy revealed the tracklist for their English debut extended play Not Shy (English Ver.).
-It was released on January 22, 2021, and includes English versions of their title tracks "Dalla Dalla", "Icy", "Wannabe" and "Not Shy".
-A Japanese-language version of "Not Shy" was included on Itzy's first compilation album It'z Itzy, which was released on December 22, 2021.
-The Japanese lyrics were written by Yohei.
+On December 22, 2021, Itzy's English debut extended play Not Shy (English Version) was released.
+It included English versions of "Not Shy" and previous title tracks "Dalla Dalla", "Icy", and "Wannabe".

 Background and release

-On June 22, 2020, it was reported that Itzy is preparing for a comeback at the end of July.
-On July 31, Itzy had dropped a preview of the physical album for “Not Shy”.
-On August 3 Itzy has shared their first group teaser image.
-On August 10, the group has unveiled the track list for the mini album “Not Shy”.
-The music video teaser was released on August 12.
-The highlight medley was released on August 16.
-The EP was released on August 17, 2020, through several music portals including iTunes and Spotify.
+On June 22, 2020, it was announced that Itzy was preparing for a comeback.
+On July 31, Itzy released a preview of the physical Not Shy EP, and on August 3, they shared a teaser image for the comeback.
+On August 10, the group unveiled the track list for the EP.
+The music video teaser was then released on August 12, and the highlight medley released soon after on August 16.
+Not Shy officially released on August 17, 2020, through several music portals including iTunes and Spotify.